pthom/fiatlight_doc/intro_source.md

 >
 > *Fiatlight is a versatile Python framework that enables rapid development and visualization of applications by chaining functions into interactive graphs.
 It features automatic GUI generation for diverse data types, including primitive type, images, audio (...), and provides powerful debugging tools.
 It generates full applications that can save their state and presentation options.*

+_The name "Fiatlight" is inspired by "Fiat Lux", i.e. "Let there be light"._

 # Key Features and examples

 ## Create an GUI for any function